-Accommodation Bonds
+Accommodation Bonds:

-Single students in Residence Halls room deposit
+1. Single students in Residence Halls Room Deposit

-Single students who wish to get a room in the dormitories available on Campus will need to fill an application form from the Student Services Office and pay \$100.00 room bond.
+Single students who wish to get a room in the dormitories available on Campus will need to fill out an application form from the Student Services Office and pay a \$100.00 residential bond and a \$30 key bond.
 A room inspection is required at the commencement and conclusion of the semester.
-The bond may be used to cover full or part of the costs of damage incurred during the stay.
-The bond less cost of any repairs will be reimbursed only after the room is inspected and keys returned to the Residence Directors.
+The bond may be used to cover the full or part of the costs of damage in the residential hall incurred during the stay.
+The bondless cost of any repairs will be reimbursed only after the room is inspected and keys returned to the Residence Directors.

-Married Students Accommodation Cost.
+2. Married Students Accommodation Cost:

-2 Bedrooms - \$325.00/month 3 Bedroom - \$400.00/month
+2 Bedrooms - \$400.00 per month 3 Bedroom - \$500.00 per month